By Louise Leigh & Fred Davis

 Watergate Charges Rage, 6 Ex-Nixon Aides Indicted

 On March 18, 1974, the Watergate scandal infiltrated California.
-Special Watergate Prosecutor, Leon Jaworski, probed into the alleged offer by International Telephone and Telegraph Corporation to help finance the 1972 Republican National Convention and accused Lt.
+Special Watergate Prosecutor Leon Jaworski probed into the alleged offer by International Telephone and Telegraph Corporation to help finance the 1972 Republican National Convention and accused Lt.
 Governor Ed Reineke of improprieties.
 By October 2, 1974, Lt.
-Governor Reineke was forced to resign and Governor Reagan appointed John Harmer Lt.
+Governor Reineke was forced to resign and Governor Reagan appointed John Harmer as Lt.
 Governor.

 The uncertainty of Watergate came to an end on August 10, 1974.
 President Nixon resigned as President of the United States (a first in American history) and Gerald Ford was sworn in as President.
 His statement to America: “The nightmare is over.”